 If you’re experiencing excessive menstrual bleeding, an endometrial ablation may be able to slow or stop the bleeding and associated pain.
-At The Association for Women’s Healthcare in Chicago and Northbrook, Illinois, OB/GYNs have a proven track record in successfully performing endometrial ablations using minimally invasive techniques, which will put an end to your problem.
+At The Association for Women’s Healthcare in The Loop in Chicago and Northbrook, Illinois, OB/GYNs have a proven track record in successfully performing endometrial ablations using minimally invasive techniques, which will put an end to your problem.

 An endometrial ablation is a procedure that destroys the lining of your uterus, called the endometrium, to stop or slow abnormal menstrual bleeding.
 The goal in using an ablative technique is to cause scarring on the inside of your uterus to prevent excessive bleeding.
 In some women, periods stop altogether, while in others, period flow will lessen.